Katoi announced Wednesday that it's changing its name before it reopens on Aug. 28 following a February fire.

 For our previous piece, we spoke with a trans rights activist in Thailand who identifies as a kathoey, people in Detroit’s southeast Asian community, transgender people, Thai-Americans, and LGBT people and advocates locally and around the nation.
 They say the use of the term in this context is not OK.

-While there’s no perfect analogy, our sources likened it to a Thai person opening a gastropub in Bangkok and called it "faggot" or "tranny."
+While there’s no perfect analogy, our sources likened it to a Thai person opening a gastropub in Bangkok and naming it after an English homophobic or transphobic slur.